zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 ## Learning Objectives
 1. Create an EC2 instance, security group and ssh keys using awscli and python/boto
-2. Configure VirtualBox to allow for inbound IP traffic
-3. Install and configure Docker and run a hello world application that can be called from the host machine
+2. Install and configure Docker and run a hello world application that can be called from the host machine

 ## Technologies Covered